What is Hemp?

 - Food products such as cooking oil, hemp flour, and hemp seed-based products

-- Medicinal products such as CBD oil tinctures and CBD-infused topicals, such as CBD cream.
+- Medicinal products such as CBD oil tinctures and topical CBD skin care products.

 Hemp Derived CBD vs Marijuana Derived CBD